Tuijamari/lesson-task-htmlcss-module3-lesson2/README.md

 ### Brief

-Use Flexbox to position the following sections on the website.
+Use Flexbox to lay out the following sections on the website.
 - The header
 - On the home page, the 'Our Guitars Are' and Reviews' section
 - The Adinrondack Red page